jonasmcferreira/whiteiron/jhed-wasteland/adventures.md

 | 5  | Split       |
 | 6  | Bypass   |

-1. **Too Cold**: The path is long and cold.
+1. **Too Cold** The path is long and cold.
 The party takes 1 Cold Damage.
-2. **Trap**: Investigation Check (DC 10) to notice the trap.
+2. **Trap** Investigation Check (DC 10) to notice the trap.
 Dexterity Save (DC 10) to avoid 1d4 Bludgeoning Damage as the roof caves in, making the path impassable.
-3. **Dead**: A corpse slumped to the ground, wearing scraps (Zombie).
+3. **Dead** A corpse slumped to the ground, wearing scraps (Zombie).
 The party is surprised if they move towards it.
-4. **Danger Hole**: A half-eaten Kobold lies near a deep hole.
+4. **Danger Hole** A half-eaten Kobold lies near a deep hole.
 Investigation (DC 13): There's water in the hole.
 It could trigger a Lizardfolk ambush.
-5. **Split**: The path splits in two.
+5. **Split** The path splits in two.
 Each path requires a new D6 roll and can split again.
-6. **Short Cut**: An hour down the path reveals a shortcut.
+6. **Short Cut** An hour down the path reveals a shortcut.
 If the party has already found this, replace it with a "Too Cold" result.

 ### Ghost of the Past I

-**Trigger**: After the party wakes from their first short rest.
+*DM Note*:  After the party wakes from their first short rest.

-**An ethereal form, barely visible through refractions of light in the ice, sits beside your camp.
-"Will you be any different?" the cavernous wind speaks in old Common.**

-The form fades away without interacting further.
+As the party rests for the first time inside the tunnel, something unsettling happens.
+In the stillness of the frozen caverns, as the campfire flickers and begins to die down, an ethereal form materializes.
+Barely visible, refracted through the ice walls, it speaks in a voice that is both chilling and mournful:

+**"Will you be any different?"** it asks in **Old Common**, the words echoing in the icy wind.
+The figure lingers for only a moment before fading into the frozen darkness.

+This ghostly figure does not engage the players directly but serves as a haunting reminder that many have come before them—and not all made it out.

 #### Encounter 1b: A Wall of Ice